ZichengDuan/EZIGen/README.md

     # --num_interations 6
 ```
 Some explanations for the arguments:
-1. Similar to `--subject_prompt`, `--target_prompt` is also a placeholder now as the editing process doesn't require text prompt.

-2. `source_image_path`: the path to the source RGB image for editing.
+1. `source_image_path`: the path to the source RGB image for editing.

-3. `foreground_mask_path`: the path to a 3-channel mask with foreground as (255, 255, 255) and background as (0, 0, 0), indicating the source image area for editing, should be the same height and width as the source image.
+2. `foreground_mask_path`: the path to a 3-channel mask with foreground as (255, 255, 255) and background as (0, 0, 0), indicating the source image area for editing, should be the same height and width as the source image.

 Some input examples are presented in `example_images/source_images_with_masks`.

 ## Integration with off-the-shelf image generators
-The user can simply takes a generated image from any off-the-shelf image generator and edtis it with `infer_edit.sh`, examplary results from FLUX are shown below:
+The user can simply take a generated image from any off-the-shelf image generator and edit it with `infer_edit.sh`, example results from FLUX are shown below:
 ![dataset](misc/integration_flux.jpg)